RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

 Inspiration:
 Having won the election by one of *the smallest popular vote margins* in history, my favorite U.S. president has always been John F. Kennedy.
 He had only *49.72%* of the popular vote.
 But he's also remembered as a president who has delivered one of the most memorable and enduring inaugural speeches.

-###Is popular vote margin related to U.S. president's performance in inaugural speech?
+*Is popular vote margin related to U.S. president's performance in inaugural speech?*
-In other words, does pressure to win back the public's heart push U.S. presidents to deliver more comprehansible and admirable inaugural speeches?
+In easier terms, does pressure to win back the public's heart push U.S. presidents to deliver more comprehansible and admirable inaugural speeches?
 Let's find out.
 ==================
 + Project title: Does less popular presidents deliver better inaugural speech?
 + This project is conducted by *Ruxue Peng, Columbia UNI: rp2815*

 + Project summary:
   I approach the question by first, quantify the concept of a "good" speech.
 Therefore, I calculated the sentene length of every inaugural speech and also calculatd *readability index* which tells how easy a text is for people to understand, by estimating the *grade level* required to understand it.
 Secondly, I quantified the concept of "popular" and "unpopular" presidents, grouping them by vote margin.
-At last, I visualized the relationship by standard EDA, wordcloud, sentiment analysis plus plotted a really cool *interactive network graph".
+At last, I visualized the relationship by standard EDA, wordcloud, sentiment analysis plus plotted a really cool *interactive network graph*.
 + Conclusion:
  * Unpopular presidents tried to be more comprehensible by making sentences shorter and spreading these easy sentences across their speeches
  * It takes as low as a high school junior student to understand "unpopular" presidents, but an average of higher to understand the "popular ones"
  * Even though individual "unpopular" president, like Trump, demostrated an intense emotion during his speech, this group as a whole does not differ much from the "popular" one in term of emotion level.

-###Grouping result (already-ordered)
+##Grouping result (already-ordered)
-* "unpopular" presidents are
+* "Unpopular" presidents are
   ![image](output/unpopular_group.png)
-* "popular" presidents are
+* "Popular" presidents are
   ![image](output/popular_group.png)

-###Comparison by sentence length and readability
+##Comparison by sentence length and readability
 Unpopular presidents used short sentences and easy words and expressions, trying to be more comprehensible to the public, than the popular ones.

-1. Sentence Length
+###Sentence Length

-* boxplot
+#### boxplot
   The mass of popular president's wordcount is generally bigger than the unpopular ones,meaning popular presidents made longer sentences.
   ![image](output/box.png)
-* Top 3 vs Top 3
+#### Top 3 vs Top 3
     Let us compare the top 3 president with least popular vote margin and the top 3 with the most, in terms for sentence length.
     The three popular ones had short sentences in the beginning of the speech and got longer and longer as the speech went to an end, while the unpopular ones had short sentences spreaded out and mixed with the longer sentences.